Toolbox for reconstructing quantum theory from rules on information acquisition: Question structure and correlations

 \subsection{A single gbit}

-Principles \ref{lim} and \ref{unlim} taken together imply that for $N=1$ there exists at least one complementary pair $Q_1,Q_1'$.
-Since $N=1$ is fixed, it is now more convenient to count the independent questions by an index, rather than a prime.\footnote{Principles \ref{lim} and \ref{unlim} count compatible questions, here we need to count complementary questions.} Let us therefore slightly change the notation and write $Q_1'$ henceforth as $Q_2$, such that the principles imply the existence of a complementary pair $Q_1,Q_2$.
-But, applied to a single gbit only, principles \ref{lim} and \ref{unlim} tell us nothing more about how many questions complementary to $Q_1$ exist.
-There may arise another $Q_3$ complementary to both $Q_1,Q_2$ etc. Notice that, for a single gbit, an informationally complete set of pairwise independent questions must be given by a maximal mutually complementary set \ba \cq_{M_1}=\{Q_1,Q_2,\ldots,Q_{D_1}\} \ea because principle \ref{lim} prohibits pairwise independent (partially or fully) compatible questions.
-(Recall that fully complementary questions are automatically independent.)
-Principles \ref{lim} and \ref{unlim} imply $D_1\geq2$.
+Rules \ref{lim} and \ref{unlim} taken together imply that for $N=1$ there exists at least one maximally complementary pair $Q_1,Q_1'$.
+Since $N=1$ is fixed, it is now more convenient to count the independent questions by an index, rather than a prime.\footnote{Rules \ref{lim} and \ref{unlim} count compatible questions, here we need to count maximally complementary questions.} Let us therefore slightly change the notation and write $Q_1'$ henceforth as $Q_2$, such that the rules imply the existence of a maximally complementary pair $Q_1,Q_2$.
+But, applied to a single gbit only, rules \ref{lim} and \ref{unlim} tell us nothing more about how many questions maximally complementary to $Q_1$ exist.
+There may arise another $Q_3$ maximally complementary to both $Q_1,Q_2$ etc. Notice that, for a single gbit, an informationally complete set of pairwise independent questions must be given by a maximal set of mutually maximally complementary questions (i.e., no further $Q\in\cq_1$ can be added to this set without destroying mutual maximal complementarity) \ba \cq_{M_1}=\{Q_1,Q_2,\ldots,Q_{D_1}\} \ea because rule \ref{lim} prohibits further pairwise independent (partially or maximally) compatible questions.
+(Recall that maximally complementary questions are automatically independent.)
+Rules \ref{lim} and \ref{unlim} imply $D_1\geq2$.
 It turns out that we need to consider two gbits in order to upper bound $D_1$.

 We shall call such questions for a single gbit {\it individual questions}.